anesuleo/FPGA_Project/index.md

 categories: demo
 ---

-Let's embark on an exciting journey into FPGA programming as I turn hardware concepts into vibrant visuals.
+My name is Anesu and I will be showing you my SoC proect, showing you how I changed basic hardware concepts into vibrant visuals.

 ## **Template VGA Design**
 ### **Project Set-Up**